Mastectomy Surgery in Johnson City, TN

 - However, for large tumors growing into the muscles under the breast, it may still be done.

 A skin-sparing mastectomy isn’t mutually exclusive to the other forms of mastectomy.
-A skin-sparing mastectomy can also be a simple, total or even a modified radical mastectomy.
+A skin-sparing mastectomy can also be a simple, total, or even a modified radical mastectomy.
 This procedure tries to be as efficient as possible in creating openings to remove cancerous tissue.
-The skin from the nipple, areola and scarred skin from the original biopsy are removed and through those openings, the tissue is removed from the breast.
-The remaining pouch of skin created the best form to immediately do a reconstructive surgery.
+The skin from the nipple, areola, and scarred skin from the original biopsy is removed and through those openings, the tissue is removed from the breast.
+The remaining pouch of skin created the best form to immediately do reconstructive surgery.
 Many women opt for this kind of procedure because it yields the most realistic results.

 Key points of a skin-sparing mastectomy: